-The Schools Insurance Association of Washington total revenues increased by \$2,300,682 and expenditures increased by \$4,118,209 from the prior year.
-The net position of SIAW declined this year.
-The Board made the decision to use some of its equity to offset the costs of renewal premium for the 13-14 year, therefore, SIAW had a net loss this year.
+The Schools Insurance Association of Washington total revenues increased by over \$1.9 million and expenditures increased by \$510,259 from the prior year.
+The net position of SIAW increased by \$723,779 this year.
+The Board made the decision to budget some of its equity to offset the costs of renewal premium for the 15-16 year, but with the favorable loss performance, the pool did not have to use any equity.
 The pool's current assets consist of cash and equivalents and receivables from both members and the SIAW's excess/reinsurance carrier.
 The pool's investments are held in the Grant County Investment Pool.
 These investments allow short-term liquidity with favorable interest rates.
-Current liabilities consist of unpaid claims liabilities, unearned member premiums and accounts payable.
+The liabilities consist of unpaid claims liabilities, reinsurance claims settlement advances, unearned member premiums and accounts payable.
 The pool utilizes the services of an actuary to determine that adequate reserves have been set aside to cover any potential future claims.
 In addition, the SIAW purchases a stop loss policy as another layer of protection to its membership.
 The SIAW does not have any other restrictions or commitments that affect the availability of pool resources for future use.